nextcloud/app_api/docs/ManagingExternalApplications.rst

 There are two ways to manage ExApps:

 1. Using OCC CLI tool
-2. Using the ExApp Management UI (in progress)
+2. Using the ExApp Management UI

 OCC CLI